Vladimir Konstantinov: International play

 During the final game of the 1987 World Junior Ice Hockey Championships between Canada and the Soviet Union, a bench-clearing brawl known as the Punch-up in Piestany took place.
 The fight is infamous for officials having turned off the arena lights in a desperate attempt at ending the 20 minute melee.
 During the fight Konstantinov leveled a head-butt that broke Greg Hawgood's nose.
 As a result of the brawl, both teams were disqualified from the tournament.

 Personal life

 Konstantinov lives in West Bloomfield, Michigan.
 His wife, Irina, now lives in Florida with their daughter, Anastasia Konstantinova.

+Following the passing of the "auto no-fault law" by the Michigan legislature in 2019, which was then instated in 2022, Konstantinov, and thousands of other Michiganders who had been victims of car accidents, lost coverage that had previously been guaranteed to all car accident victims.
+Konstantinov's family advocated for those previously entitled to care under the law to have their care reinstated, with Vladimir the face of the campaign.
+Prior to the law, Konstantinov had been receiving around the clock care, including assistance eating, brushing his teeth, and a monitor for when he slept.